-Want to make the most comforting Spaghetti and Meatballs?
-These meatballs are made with ground beef, ground pork, panko crumbs, parmesan, eggs, and parsley!
+Want to make Homemade Spaghetti and Meatballs Recipe?
+This Spaghetti and Meatballs Recipe is made with ground beef, ground pork, panko crumbs, parmesan, eggs, and parsley!

 If you love this recipe, feel free to try my Bolognese with Mushroom and Sausage or my Beef Ravioli Sauce.